oracle-livelabs/developer/visual-builder/studio/create-web-app/create-project/create-project.md

 ### About this Lab

 In this workshop, you'll build a simple Human Resources app using a _project_ with a _visual application_ template as the starting point.
 Every project in VB Studio is devoted to a discrete software effort, and the project you create in this lab is exclusive to the HR app.
 The project brings together all the tools you need to create your app: a Git repository to store your source code, a pipeline to provide continuous integration and delivery, an issue tracking system, and more.
-Because it is based on the visual application template, it will have everything you need to visually develop an application.

 As part of your project, you'll also create a _workspace_, a completely private area for you to work on your application.
 The changes you make in your workspace are stored in a clone of the project's Git repository, and are not visible to others until you share or publish them.
 A workspace also connects you to the development environment where you plan to host your application, which must be a separate Visual Builder (VB) instance.